-Rather than make whole roasted garlic, I now buy peeled garlic cloves in bulk at Costco and make roasted peeled garlic instead!
+- Rather than making whole roasted garlic, I buy peeled garlic cloves in bulk at Costco and make roasted peeled garlic instead!

 - First step is to line a baking dish with parchment paper.
 This step isn't necessary, but it makes for easy clean up.